Photography Kit

 Lenses

 Maybe even more important than the body are the lenses.
-Most of the Canon lenses I use are L lenses, which very well match the 50.6 Mpix of the 5DsR).
+Most of the Canon lenses I use are L lenses, which very well match the 50.6 Mpix of the 5DsR (and the 5D mark IV).

 The general lenses I use are: